irmen/bouldercaves/README.md

 **Windows**

-1. install Python 3.5 or newer https://www.python.org/downloads/
+1. install Python 3.5 or newer from https://www.python.org/downloads/
 1. open a command prompt and type:
    ``pip install --user pillow sounddevice``
 1. double-click on the ``*.pyz`` file that you downloaded, or on ``startgame.py``